 Northwestern University’s Bienen School of Music is ranked as one of the best music schools in the US.
 Founded in 1895, Bienen is also one of the oldest degree-granting music school in the nation.
 Currently there are 400 undergraduate students and 225 graduate students.
 Degrees conferred include Bachelor of Music and Bachelor of Arts in Music or Bachelor of Science in Music.
 The school also offers a number of majors, including performance in piano, strings, voice, winds, percussion, or jazz studies.
 Study-abroad programs take students around the world and are only open to music students.
 Some of the international programs include the Danish Institute (Royal Danish Academy of Music option) in Copenhagen, Denmark and the Royal Academy of Music in London, England.
 Northwestern is a top-ranked research institution that routinely tops Best Colleges publications put out by U.S. News and World Report.

 Undergraduate Tuition: $53,909

-Eastman School of Music at University of Rochester is considered one of the best music schools in the country.
+Eastman School of Music at University of Rochester is considered one of the top music schools in the US.
 Undergraduate degree programs, such as the bachelor’s in music, are designed to develop comprehensive musical skills and literacy, while graduate programs integrate musical scholarship and professionalism.
 Alongside prescribed curriculum, students may elect to dig deeper in intensive co-curricular work.
 The school offers studios to aid in the development of instrumental and vocal mastery in areas such as horn, percussion, saxophone, trumpet, or trombone.
 Eastman is accredited by the National Association of Schools of Music and the university is ranked by major publications like U.S. News and World Report.